omnilaboratory/obd/README.md

 * List latest commitment transaction in a channel.
 * List all commmitment trsactions in a channel.
 * List all the breach remedy transactions in a channel.
-* Surveil the broadcasting revockable delivery.
+* Surveil the broadcasting commitment transactions and revockable delivery transactions.
 * Execute penelty.

 # Comming Features